sonodima/wmipp/README.md

 > WMI++ is a tiny-but-mighty header-only C++ library that takes away the pain of dealing with the Windows Management Instrumentation (WMI).

-> If you've ever had the necessity to use WMI, you know it can be like wrestling with a grumpy elephant.
->
-> WMI++ swoops in like a nimble superhero to save the day, providing a clean and intuitive interface for your WMI needs.

 ## How To

 ### Manual Install